install windows 11 raspberry pi

 We’ll now see how to do this step-by-step.
 And if you want to watch this tutorial in video, here is the corresponding video on my channel:

 Before going further, you need to have Raspberry Pi OS running on your Raspberry Pi.
-I recommend using an SD card for Raspberry Pi, and a USB drive (key or SSD) for Windows.
+I recommend using an SD card for Raspberry Pi, and a USB drive (key, SSD, or NVMe) for Windows.

 If you start from scratch, you can follow this tutorial to get Raspberry Pi OS on your SD card and do the initial configuration.
 You’ll need an internet connection and an up-to-date system.

-I’m testing this on a Raspberry Pi 4 (4 GB) and Raspberry Pi OS Bullseye, but the system version and Raspberry Pi model shouldn’t matter that much.
+I’m testing this on a Raspberry Pi 5 (8 GB) and Raspberry Pi OS Trixie, but the system version and Raspberry Pi model shouldn’t matter that much.
 If you already have an SD card ready with Buster on it, go with it.

-Then, you need to install Pi-Apps.
-Pi-Apps is a tool to install many applications easily on your Raspberry Pi.
-It’s not mandatory, but it will make the next steps way easier for you.
+Next, you need to install Pi-Apps.
+Pi-Apps is a tool to install many custom applications easily on your Raspberry Pi that you can’t normally find in the default repository.
+Pi-Apps is not the only way to do this, but it will make the next steps way easier for you.

 You can find the installation details on their GitHub page here, but basically, you can install it in one command: